rupalimayekar/ProjectWattpad/WattpadAnalysisSummary.md

 The first step was to take all the csv files, one from each day we pulled data, plus the data filtered for "new", and consolidate them into one csv.
 Next, all duplicates were removed.
 This data was then prepped for visualization by removing blanks and 'NaN' values.

 ## Creating the plots
-We attempted to create the following plots:
+We created the following plots with the available data:

 ### Q1 - Mean story popularity by category by read count, vote count, comment count?